nightscout/nightscout.github.io/docs/update/update.md

 - If an update is available click `Continue updating at GitHub`
 - Make sure you see `GitHub user located!` else check your username.
-- If you know an update is available but you see `Repo is Up to date`, try the alternative method.
+- If you know an update is available but you see `Repo is Up to date`, try the alternative method: [redeploy](../redeploy).

 <img src="../img/UpdateNS05.png" style="zoom:80%;" >